Your Educational Investment

 Within these departments you will find faculty who are gifted teachers, accomplished scholars, and distinguished professionals in their fields.
 The faculty's pursuit of scholarly and professional activities and their engagement in community, civic and cultural affairs enriches the intellectual lives of our students and the university community as a whole.

 Our advisory council has many professional leaders that contribute their time and energy in a variety of ways.
 One way is through our free mentoring program.
 All students are invited each semester to meet with a mentor in small groups of up to 10 students.
 These mentoring meetings provide a way to discuss and learn how executives and professionals in their field conduct themselves and manage their careers.
-For students who don’t have the time, we provide virtual mentoring through two online systems.
+For students who don’t have the time, we provide virtual mentoring through TheCareersCollege.com, also free of charge.

 We want you to be successful in your career and to be proud of your college.
 Please let us know how we can help you plan for your future.
-In June 2012, we will move into the new Wabash building on the 10,11 and 12th floors.
-Plan to come see us in our new home!
+In June 2012, we moved into the new Wabash building on the 10, 11 and 12th floors.
+Come see us in our new home!

 Dr. Terri Friel, PE